GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 Remember to **comment the GH issue** (i.e., its URL) of the SOP request in this PR, so that it is automatically tracked by GH.

-Members of the OC/SDPC are to be listed as **reviewers** in the PR.
-Given that the content is not supposed to be modified, this review is merely for format changes that occurred (or should have occurred) between the formal authorisation and the final document ([step 6](#86-prepare-final-sop-markdown-document)).
+Members of the OC are to be listed as **reviewers** in the PR.
+Given that the content is not supposed to be modified, this review is merely for format changes that occurred (or should have occurred) between the formal authorisation and the final document ([step 5](#85-prepare-final-sop-markdown-document)).
+This is assuming that review, approval and authorisation were already given before adding reviewers.
+Otherwise, you can make use of the PR review process to request feedback at these steps.

 Furthermore, any **GH workflows** (e.g., SOP linter) **should be addressed** (i.e., assert that they pass) before merging.
 See in the [GH Introduction for Maintainers](../../docs/GDI-SOP_github-introduction-for-maintainers.md#workflows-and-linting) and the image below where to look at: